AzorianSolutions/docker-powerdns-nameserver/README.md

 #### Approach #2

 With this approach, you may create traditional PowerDNS authoritative server conf files and map them to a specific location inside of the container.
 This will cause each mapped configuration file to be loaded each time the container is started.
 For example, say your Docker / Podman host has a PowerDNS authoritative server conf file stored at /srv/pdns-server.conf and you want to load that in your PowerDNS authoritative server container.
-You will created a volume mapping that will link the conf file on the host to a specific location in the container.
+You will create a volume mapping that will link the conf file on the host to a specific location in the container.
 The mapping would look something like this;

-    /srv/pdns-server.conf:/etc/pdns/conf.d/10-pdns.conf
+    /srv/pdns-server.conf:/etc/pdns/pdns.conf

 ### Deploy with Docker Run

 To run a simple container on Docker with this image, execute the following Docker command;

-    docker run -d -p 12053:53/udp -p 12054:53 -e PDNS_local_address=0.0.0.0 azoriansolutions/powerdns-nameserver
+    docker run -d -p 12053:53/udp -p 12053:53 -e PDNS_local_address=0.0.0.0 azoriansolutions/powerdns-nameserver

 If all goes well and the container starts, you should now be able to query this DNS authoritative server using dig;